Filip-Peev/php-api-mysql/README.md

 INSERT INTO users (name, email) VALUES ('Jane Smith', 'jane@example.com');
 ```

+---

-Rename config.sample.php to config.php and edit it with your data.
+Rename config.sample.php to config.php and edit it with your relevant data.